Girltalk

 Why do you think that you have become famous now?

-with people wanting to just dance to sth that isn't indie or techno or anything with a name really?
+Does it have to do with people wanting to just dance to sth that isn't indie or techno or anything with a name really?

 Why is any band popular?
 It's a really complicated question.
 I think